olgikrolik/olgikrolik/README.md

 ### Hi 👋
-- 📱 My app (workout shoes mileage tracker) is available on the App Store [SHOOZ app](https://apps.apple.com/us/app/shooz-shoes-tracker-buddy/id6476882229)
+- 📱 My apps available on the App Store: [SHOOZ app](https://apps.apple.com/us/app/shooz-shoes-tracker-buddy/id6476882229) [Mr. Calo app](https://apps.apple.com/us/app/calorie-tracking-mr-calo-ai/id6738500764) [Gently app](https://apps.apple.com/us/app/manifest-affirmations-gently/id6505078220)
-- 🔭 I'm also working on creating my second app for the App Store with a more experienced iOS developer.
-More information will be available soon.
 - 🌱 I’m currently learning for the role of Junior iOS developer - if you have heard of any open vacancies for an internship or junior position, let me know!
 - 📫 How to reach me: olgi.krolikowska@gmail.com
 _________________________________________________________________________________